cesar-ilharco/acl-2020/_posts/2021-05-10-faq-decision.md

 ### Q6: How come the reviews remain the same after we spent so much time writing the rebuttal?
 A6: Many reviewers were discussing the papers in the discussion board at softconf, and, after the reviewer/AC discussion, they decided to keep their original reviews because they were not convinced by the authors' rebuttal.
 In that case, the new reviews will be identical to the original ones.

+### Q7: Some reviewers (or the AC) misunderstood our paper.
+Please reconsider.
+A7: If some (but not all) reviewers or the AC misunderstood your paper, the overall recommendation scores tended to vary a lot among reviewers or AC's meta review would disagree with the three reviews.
+SACs and PCs paid special attention to such papers, and the final decision is the result of considering all the input including AC and SAC recommendations and the discussion board.

+### Q8: Can we find out whether the reviewers of my paper had read my rebuttal?
+A8: The review form contains a question asking reviewers whether they have read the rebuttal.
+We are collecting the statistics on that question and can release that statistics later if needed.
+However, we do not plan to release that information for individual papers for two reasons:
+- Some reviewers read the rebuttal, discussed the paper in the discussion board, but for some reasons did not answer that question in the review form.
+Thus, the answer for an individual paper might not be very accurate.
+- When PCs created the review form in Jan 2021, this question was marked as visible to ACs/SACs/PCs only.
+Thus, PCs should not change the visibility setting of the question after the fact.